 |Processor||MediaTek MT 8163|

-- The screen size feels like a sweet spot between its siblings, Echo Show 5 and 10.
+- The screen size feels like the sweet spot between its siblings, Echo Show 5 and 10.

-- The camera on the Echo Show is an advantage against Google Nest Hub, which is a close rival.
+- The camera on the Echo Show is an advantage compared to the Google Nest Hub, which is a close rival.
 The ability to video chat with friends is more than worth it.
 The 1 MP feels like a downgrade, but seeing the actual improvement on-screen makes you forget.

 - Great speaker performance.